 One of the most frequent questions we get is for how to handle a brother-sister dance in lieu of a father-daughter dance.
 I always advise to think bigger than just "what song" and think about which traditions do and don't make sense to you.
 A brother-sister dance is fine, but there's no rule that says you have to have a father-daughter dance or that you have to replace it with a different dance.
 But, if you are looking for a song, here are ten great choices for a brother/sister dance and 5 spectacularly bad ideas.
-Also see below for a special offer of more song suggestions for special moments in your wedding.
+Be sure to give your wedding band manager or DJ your special dance list so they are prepared!

 10. White Wedding- Billy Idol

 9. Brothers and Sisters - Coldplay

 8. When We Grow Up - Diana Ross

 7. C'mon Get Happy - Partridge Family

 6. Dance Little Sister - Terrence Trent D'Arby

 4. I Hope You Dance - Lee Ann Womack

 3. We Are Family - Sister Sledge (may be best for a group sibling dance)